 A My Guy Bias becomes even more of a problem when the person we are attached to is very invested in being right and being admired by everyone.
 People like this have a very hard time being open and transparent; taking constructive criticism; and being honest about their faults.

 Such situations are especially dangerous because a person can base their identity on being right and admired by everyone.
 And the people that love this person can base their identity in the person being right or admirable.
-This inevitably leads to bad behavior being overlooked or rationalized, and this almost always results in the people involved, as well as associated people, being hurt.
+This inevitably leads to bad behavior being overlooked or rationalized.
+This almost always results in the people involved, as well as associated people, being hurt.

 Any person with which we have a relationship long-term is going to behave badly sometimes.
-People (and organizations filled with them)–no matter how great they are–are human and make mistakes and have lapses in judgment—even big ones.
+People (and organizations filled with them)–no matter how great they are–are human and make mistakes and have lapses in judgment.

 For the sake of our own moral and personal well-being, we must be able to recognize and address bad behavior, even when it comes from people we like and who have good intentions.
 We should have clear standards in mind for how moral and fair people act, and we must be willing to hold the people we love to these standards.